namecheap/terraform-provider-namecheap/.github/ISSUE_TEMPLATE.md

 ### Terraform Version
 Run `terraform -v` to show the version.
 If you are not running the latest version of Terraform, please upgrade because your issue may have already been fixed.

+### Namecheap provider version

+What version of terraform-provider-namecheap are you using?

 ### Affected Resource(s)
 Please list the resources as a list, for example:
 - opc_instance